 - Provide a platform for all TB voices to be heard.

 - Four representatives of financial donors

 - One representative from WHO

 - Two representatives of a developing country NGO*

 - One representative of a developed country NGO*

 - One representative of the private sector*

-- Six representatives from TB-affected countries
+- Six representatives from countries affected by TB

-- Two open seats
+- One open seat

 Additionally, there are the following non-voting seats on the Board: